Rmorbey/API-web-service/docs/MULTI-PROJECT-API-SERVICE/STARTUP_SCRIPTS_GUIDE.md

 ## 📋 **Overview**

-We now have separate startup scripts for development and production environments to ensure proper environment-based access control for demo endpoints.
+Separate startup scripts for development and production environments with proper environment-based access control for demo endpoints.

 ## 🎯 **Available Scripts**